compasspointestate/compasspointestate.github.io/README.md

 ## Build system

 The build system updates images and the top and bottom of each page.
+To run it...

-To run it `cd build`
+`cd build`

 `php build.php`